-Visian ICL surgery can safely correct nearsightedness between -3D to -15D, and partially correct nearsightedness up to -20D in eyes with up to 2.5D of astigmatism.

-If your eyeglass prescription is in these ranges, the Visian ICL may make your distance vision without eyeglasses or contact lens correction better.
-Placing the Visian ICL into the eye requires surgery, and all eye surgery carries potentially serious risks.
+Visian Toric ICL surgery can safely correct nearsightedness between -3D to -15D with between 1.0D to 4.0D of astigmatism, and can partially correct nearsightedness in eyes with greater than -15D up to -20D of myopia and between 1.0 to 4.0D of astigmatism.
+If your eyeglass prescription is in these ranges, the Visian Toric ICL may make your distance vision without eyeglasses or contact lens correction better.
+Placing the Visian Toric ICL into the eye requires surgery, and all eye surgery carries potentially serious risks.
 Please review this booklet and discuss the risks with your doctor.